While 3D printing is great for prototyping it is not viable for high-volume production.

 - Encourage draft angles for de-molding

-Undoubtedly, injection molding is a great process for large volume production.
+Injection molding is a great process for large volume production.
 It provides a wide range of materials and colors.
 Parts are identical to the first part, and quality remains consistent.
-The main downside is its tooling.
-Otherwise, it is a great option for your business.